Reviewed and fact-checked by Sarah Mitchell, Interior Design Professional — April 11, 2026

 1. The Living Room: Anchor Layouts & Clearances

-A flexible living room still needs to respect fixed dimensional principles.
+A flexible living room still needs to respect the room dimensions layout guide rules below.
 A conversation grouping falls apart beyond 8 feet of separation whether the room is open-plan or enclosed.
 If you’re working with a tight space, our small living room layout guide covers specific strategies for rooms under 200 square feet.

 Here are the industry-standard measurements based on guidelines from leading ergonomic centers, including the Whole Building Design Guide (WBDG).